Protect Your Loved Ones Wherever Life Takes You

 2. Is there a cheaper life insurance?

 Yes.
-Term Insurance is the cheapest type of life insurance because you will only be paying the cost of insurance, and no investment component.
+Term Life Insurance is the most affordable type of life insurance available in Qatar.
+You're only paying for the cost of pure protection — with no investment or savings component included.

 3. Can a person be over or under-insured?
 How can you determine that?